About the strip > The 80s

 09 Jun 87

-On June 11th Charles and Russell’s mettle was tested in a General Election and they naively did something they’ve never dared do since: attempt to predict the result.
-They would have looked utter fools had Labour won and they both had sleepless nights that Thursday.
+On June 11th Charles and Russell’s mettle was tested in a General Election.
+These are always problematic for newspaper cartoonists as you have to write a joke on the Thursday (when no one knows the result) which will appear in the paper on the Friday (when everyone will know the result).
+This is why cartoonists invariably run a bland, neutral cartoon on the Friday.
+Charles and Russell naively did something they’ve never dared do since and attempted to predict the result.
+They would have looked utter fools and probably been fired had Labour won, and they both had sleepless nights that Thursday.
 Luckily the election was pretty much a foregone conclusion and, as Alex predicted, returned Margaret Thatcher to Downing Street.

 12 Jun 87